cashpw/notes.cashpw.com/content/posts/DesirableDifficulty2022.md

 #### Back {#back}

 -   The process at encoding should be the same process at both retrieval and during practice.
--   The task must be able to be accomplished -- too difficult a task may dissuade the learner and prevent full learning.
+-   The task must be able to be accomplished -- too hard a task may dissuade the learner and prevent full learning.

 #### Source {#source}